MarsicoFL/Bats/BatNotes/11-15-23-Meeting.md

 ## Re-analyzing admixture

-Long time ago, we performed a pairwise kinship analysis between the bats.
-We detected some relatedness, but one of the unsolved things was the obtained coefficients for unrelatedness behavior.
+Some time ago, we performed a pairwise kinship analysis between the bats.
+We detected some relatedness, but one of intriguing thinghs was the obtained coefficients for unrelatedness.
 Below:

 ![Captura desde 2023-11-15 09-04-38](https://github.com/MarsicoFL/batPed/assets/55600771/0e5e9bc2-37f8-4909-acc9-5d90d8430211)